egunnars/phenotypic_switching_inference/README.md

 The script files are the following:

-1. "Script_number" implements estimation for cell number data under the statistical model (5) from Section 4.2 of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term.
+1. "Script_number" implements estimation for cell number data under the statistical model from section “Estimation for cell number data” of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term.

-2. "Script_number_reducible" implements estimation for cell number data under the statistical model (5) from Section 4.2 of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term, for a model with reducible switching dynamics.
-The model structure is displayed in Figure 10 of Appendix B of the accompanying paper.
+2. "Script_number_reducible" implements estimation for cell number data under the statistical model from section “Estimation for cell number data” of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term, for a model with reducible switching dynamics.
+The model structure is displayed in Figure 10 of Appendix “Estimation for reducible switching dynamics”.

-3. "Script_fractional_Model_I" implements estimation for cell fraction data under Model I from Section 8 of the accompanying paper.
+3. "Script_fractional_Model_I" implements estimation for cell fraction data under Model I from Section “Application: Transition between stem and non-stem cell states in SW620 colon cancer” of the accompanying paper.

-4. "Script_fractional_Model_II" implements estimation for cell fraction data under Model II from Section 8 of the accompanying paper.
+4. "Script_fractional_Model_II" implements estimation for cell fraction data under Model II from Section “Application: Transition between stem and non-stem cell states in SW620 colon cancer”  of the accompanying paper.

+5. "Script_fractional_Model_Ia" implements estimation for cell fraction data under Model Ia from Section “Application: Transition between stem and non-stem cell states in SW620 colon cancer” of the accompanying paper.

+6. "Script_fractional_Model_IIa" implements estimation for cell fraction data under Model IIa from Section “Application: Transition between stem and non-stem cell states in SW620 colon cancer”  of the accompanying paper.

-5. "Script_number_generation_estimation" generates parameter regimes and artifical cell number data as described in Appendix D of the accompanying paper.
-It also estimates parameters from the artificial data under the statistical model (5) from Section 4.2 of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term.
+7. "Script_number_generation_estimation" generates parameter regimes and artifical cell number data as described in Appendix “Generation of artificial data” of the accompanying paper.
+It also estimates parameters from the artificial data under the statistical model from section “Estimation for cell number data” of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term.

-6. "Script_fractional_generation_estimation" generates parameter regimes and artifical cell fraction data as described in Appendix D of the accompanying paper.
-It also estimates parameters from the artificial data under the statistical model (11) from Section 5.2 of the accompanying paper with E_(i,l)^(frac) = 0, i.e. no measurement error term.
+8. "Script_fractional_generation_estimation" generates parameter regimes and artifical cell fraction data as described in Appendix “Generation of artificial data”  of the accompanying paper.
+It also estimates parameters from the artificial data under the statistical model from Section “Estimation for cell fraction data” of the accompanying paper with E_(i,l)^(frac) = 0, i.e. no measurement error term.